fofxtools/api-cache/docs/system-blueprint.md

 - Handle API-specific endpoints
 - Process API-specific responses
 - Handle API-specific error cases
-- Define CLIENT_NAME constant and implement getClientName()
+- Set client name in constructor
 - Use sendCachedRequest() by default
 - Can fallback to sendRequest() when needed